Shortly introducing yourself – Who is Sanna?

-I think the book presents well some of the structural and operational difficulties and paradoxes related to strategicing and management that we all have experienced in practice.
+I think the book presents well some of the structural and operational difficulties and paradoxes related to strategising and management that we all have experienced in practice.

 What do you like to do in your free time?

 I enjoy nature and family life at our organic vegetable farm.
-Though the free time is now sparse since I’m also participating in a programme for Professional Doctorate in Management at University of Hertfordshire.
+Though my free time is now sparse since I’m also participating in a program for Professional Doctorate in Management at University of Hertfordshire.